Our mission is to make disciples for Jesus Christ

 Win, Grow, Go.

 For a person to become a disciple of Christ he or she must first be won to Christ through evangelism.
 As a disciple, a person grows to maturity in Christ through learning God's word, prayer and through relationships with other believers.
-As a maturing disciple of Jesus Christ a person goes for Christ by sharing the gospel and making more disciples for the kingdom.
+As a maturing disciple of Jesus Christ, a person goes for Christ by sharing the gospel and making more disciples for the kingdom.

 Second:

-Believers live life out of thier faith.
+Believers live life out of their faith.

 When a believer’s faith is no longer viewed as being separate from daily life, a holistic spirituality is made possible and a transformed life ensues.
 A person lives life out of faith when Christ is the source from which their time, talents, money, relationships, and work ethic flows.